Written by

 Value-Based Care Demands Value-Rich Content

 Healthcare needs technology.
-And it’s ironic that the industry readily embraces new medical tech to stay cutting edge in the pursuit of delivering maximum good (think bioinformatics, AI-driven robotics, or mini “hearts-in-a-jar” as just a few examples), while often shunning similar technological advancements when it comes to contextualized, streamlined and frictionless data transmission — even when doing so has shown to directly benefit human health outcomes.
+And it’s ironic that the industry readily embraces new medical tech to stay cutting edge in the pursuit of delivering maximum good (think bioinformaticsAI-driven robotics, or mini “hearts-in-a-jar” as just a few examples), while often shunning similar technological advancements when it comes to contextualized, streamlined and frictionless data transmission — even when doing so has shown to benefit human health outcomes directly.

 But first, some perspective: Healthcare expenditures for 2017 amounted to 18% of U.S. GDP, and is on track to become 1/5th of GDP by 2025.

-That’s roughly $3.5 trillion, or just about $11,000 per person.
+That’s roughly $3.5 trillion, or about $11,000 per person.
 (Incentivized yet?
 Wait, there’s more…)

 Common Denominators

-Extracting raw data from trusted sources and transforming it into active analytics is an integral part of any enterprise’s data pipeline; in fact, it is perhaps the integral part.
-After all, the word “integral” means, “necessary to make whole and complete.”
+Extracting raw data from trusted sources and transforming it into active analytics is an integral part of any enterprise’s data pipeline; it is perhaps the essential part.
+After all, the word “integral” means “necessary to make whole and complete.”
 And much the way a rising tide lifts all boats, integrating spatial intelligence is a way to identify common denominators that many healthcare stakeholders share, such as testing new initiatives or pilot programs before committing to a costly investment or building out provider networks in a way that best matches up the right members for services in targeted populations or geographic centers.

 How is this best accomplished?
-For one, we need to take healthcare data analytics from predominantly descriptive to increasingly predictive.
+For one, we must take healthcare data analytics from predominantly descriptive to increasingly predictive.
 The importance of this approach has only magnified with the onset of the global pandemic, and forward-thinking tech companies in the health sector are creating proactive tools to highlight probable vulnerabilities among our varied populations.
-But as a general assessment, simply stating we should pivot from descriptive to predictive is itself a simplification, because much of the descriptive analytics that payers and providers already have in their possession is not being utilized properly, let alone optimized.
+But as a general assessment, simply stating we should pivot from descriptive to predictive is itself a simplification because much of the descriptive analytics that payers and providers already have in their possession is not being utilized properly, let alone optimized.
 Legacy systems and siloed data are often the enemies of innovative — and effective — approaches to value-based care.
-So let’s begin with this: make your data make sense.
+So, let’s begin with this: make your data make sense.

 Transforming Raw Data into Actionable Insight